andycwk/home-lab-fleet-repo/Kubernetes/home-lab/README.md

 To bootstrap the cluster

-The entire bootstrap for the cluster is self contained and will execute all dependancies and requirements to spin up the cluster with a one click style action.
+The entire bootstrap for the cluster is self contained and will execute all dependencies and requirements to spin up the cluster with a one click style action.

 Simply run `./bootstrap/bootstrap.sh` from the same folder as this note.